 People with ALDH2 deficiency tend to experience the following symptoms when they drink alcohol:

 People of Asian descent tend to struggle with ALDH2 deficiency more than other people.

 Other Causes of Alcohol Intolerance

 In some cases, alcohol intolerance is caused by histamine intolerance or sulfite intolerance.
 Added preservatives tend to worsen the effects of wine and other types of alcohol.

 If someone has histamine intolerance, their body does not produce enough of an enzyme called diamine oxidase (DAO).
 Their body cannot break down histamine.

-This triggers a reaction to alcohol and foods including:
+This triggers a reaction to alcohol which causes the following symptoms:2